silicons/Citadel-Station-13-RP/nepids.md

   - This malleability is often retained throughout a synthetic's lifetime, allowing even dated units to re-adapt to their circumstances and thrive, as opposed to become obsolete.
 - Synthetics often take up an occupation within their ship once sufficiently adapted - this is a relatively fast process, off-setting the cost of custom tailored positronics and shells.
   - Titles similar to the ones given to organic crew are adopted by synthetics as they acclimate, such as 'Engineer', 'Architect', 'Navigator', 'Keeper', etc.
-  - After a sufficient amount of time, synthetics often find themselves integrating with many of the varied excursion crews aboard their arkship; this is a practice that is *extremely* beneficial to scouting and architectural efforts, as a fully learned synthetic can perform navigation and analysis more efficiently than the rigid systems of a shuttlecraft - as well as care for its crew.
+  - After a sufficient amount of time, synthetics often find themselves integrating with many of the varied excursion crews aboard their ship; this is a practice that is *extremely* beneficial to scouting and architectural efforts, as a fully learned synthetic can perform navigation and analysis more efficiently than the rigid systems of a shuttlecraft - as well as care for its crew.
 - A synthetic, much like their organic counterparts, tends to become extremely proficient at operating their home ships and shuttles - often able to perform just as well as most stationary positronic AI cores if provided the necessary interfaces.
 Many ships often have transponders accessible by the *created* whom are tuned to it, allowing for wireless manipulation akin to stationbound synthetics when away from a hard-wired terminal.
 - It is considered **strictly** taboo to permanently enslave synthetics, or to produce them for the explicit purpose of warfare.
-Such usages are only rumored from rogue arkships and fleet-groups.
+Such usages are only rumored from rogue ships and fleet-groups.

 ### Finality

 Given their purpose, Dnin-Nepid synthetics are designed from the ground up with mechanisms for the preservation of knowledge.

 - From creation, positronic cores are physically designed for the ability to mirror and imprint patterns created during operation - if the synthetic in question chooses to do so.
 These channels are meaningless if the core resists their operation - consciously or otherwise.
-- Synthetics often operate with special transponders inside their chassis that link up to their originating arkship to back up their conscious experience during their lives.
+- Synthetics often operate with special transponders inside their chassis that link up to their originating ship to back up their conscious experience during their lives.
 This transponder may be turned off by them, voluntarily, or be physically removed.
 	- Such a transponder requires a suitable receiver with sufficient storage nearby to operate.
 Synthetics whom leave their home are sometimes hard-pressed to find facilities with the necessary bandwidth and processing.
-- A synthetic's exact circuit design and initial state is recorded during creation, and stored within an arkship's databanks along with provisioned space for the compressed storage of said conscious experience.
+- A synthetic's exact circuit design and initial state is recorded during creation, and stored within an ship's databanks along with provisioned space for the compressed storage of said conscious experience.
 In the event of a total loss of their positronic core, they can be recreated from scratch and their memories **imperfectly** replayed back to them, akin to watching one's life through a television, albeit sped up by a million times over, thanks to the in-built imprinting channels.

 ## Relations